Yetenol/antonpusch.de/content/cell addresses.md

 ---
-title: "Cell addresses - Count rows and column relative to the entire table, its body, or the current group"
+title: "Cell addresses - Count rows and columns relative to the entire table, its body, or the current group"
 dg-publish: true
 ---